 08. Finish your mount

 Once you’re satisfied with the hinges, flip the window mount back over and check everything is lined up.
 Once you're happy with the mount, stick a small strip of double-sided tape on the lower portion of the backing board and then press the window mount firmly on top.
 This will stop the two pieces of board from moving around.
-Your mount is now finished and ready for display or framing.
+You've now learned how to mount your artwork as your mount is finished and ready for display or framing.

 This article was originally published in Paint & Draw magazine.